HealthTree/svelte-data-table/README.md

 ## CustomStyle

-Each element affected by css is divided by 2 clases: Layout and style.
-You can easily overwrite this css clases to make changes in style.
-We recomend only changing the styles ones which are:
+Each element affected by css is divided by 2 classes: Layout and style.
+You can easily overwrite this css classes to make changes in style.
+We recommend only changing the styles ones which are:

 |Component|Class|
 | ------ |-------|